Tag: Mark Durkan

 The below Parliamentary question was asked by Mark Durkan on 2016-10-07.

-To ask the Secretary of State for Foreign and Commonwealth Affairs, how many UK citizens are known to have been (a) detained and (b) delayed when entering Israel in the past 12 months.
+To ask the Secretary of State for Foreign and Commonwealth Affairs, how many UK citizens are known to have been detained, interrogated and subsequently denied entry by Israel in the last 12 months.

 Mr Tobias Ellwood